exoplatform/exo-documentation/docs/Manage-Space.rst

 .. note:: Only spaces that the creator is member of can be selected.

+.. note:: You can have predefined space members or users in the Users field.

 6. Click Create Space button to finish adding your new space.
 The new space appears.

 |image27|